naive666/Kaggle_2019_data_science_bowl/README.md

 ## Feature Engineering
 Feature engineering is also regarded as the most important part of Kaggle.
 - **Generating New Features**
   Based on the demand of project, several new features are generated manually.
 I have to admit that this is a arduous work, and most ideas come from an experienced kaggler [Bruno Aquino](https://www.kaggle.com/braquino/convert-to-regression), whose open sourced idea also save most competitors in this game

 - **Check Distribution**
   Check feature distribution in train set and test set, if the distribution is obviously different, it is reasonable to eliminate such features.
-Also, I check if the feature contains too many zeros, which is ineffective for the final prediction.
+Also, I check if the feature contains too many zeros, which is ineffective for the final prediction

 - **Change Json**
   It is not necessary in every model.
-I do so because some feature titles could not be recognized by lightgbm, and therefore needed to be changed in a readable format.
+I do so because some feature titles could not be recognized by lightgbm, and therefore needed to be changed in a readable format

+## Model
+- Select Top Features
+Since there are over 900 features, and some of the features are not as crucial as others, reduce the influence of those feature may enhance the model performance.
+Therefore, I first use all features as input, and hypertune the parameters with Bayesian Optimization to get the best model with full features.
+Next, use this model to do 5 cross validations, and record the feature importance in each validation.
+Following that, calculate the average score in the 5 epochs of each feature, sort them afterward, and I get the rank of feature importance.

+-